Madman at War

 Madman at War (Scemo di guerra, Le fou de guerre) is a 1985 Italian-French dark comedy film directed by Dino Risi.
 It was entered into the 1985 Cannes Film Festival.

 Plot

 At the beginning of World War II, Marcello Lupi, a young Italian Army psychiatrist, is sent to a Field Hospital Unit in Libya.
 He soon notices the odd behavior of the camp's surgeon, commander Oscar Pilli.

-The unit's commander, aged major Bellucci, soon manages to be transferred back to Italy, living Pilli in charge of the camp.
-Lupi realizes that Pilli is not merely eccentric, but mentally deranged, and tries to protect the subordinates from harm.
+The unit's commander, the aged major Bellucci, soon manages to be transferred back to Italy, leaving Pilli in charge of the camp.
+Lupi realizes that Pilli is not merely eccentric, but mentally deranged, and tries to protect his subordinates from harm.